This post contains affiliate links.

 If so, then rejoice!
 Your math is good!
 You can now proceed with confidence to make more improvements. <== btw – this is when you can really start to level up your income!

 If not, then analyze the results.
 Was your original projection wrong?
 (Possibly so if you were working with small numbers.
 More numbers usually = better accuracy) Did you change something by accident that negatively impacted your sales (something wrong with your site, the offer actually changed, the buy button wasn’t working, etc)?
 There is something off about your math equation, and your job at this point is to troubleshoot that issue.

 This is how you build a blog on middle school math. 😀

 Investing in Math Tools

-I don’t think I could explain to exactly why I was excited about the opportunity to enroll in Elite Blog Academy without explaining the math behind growing a blog.
+I don’t think I could explain to exactly why I was excited about the Genius Blogger’s Toolkit without explaining the math behind growing a blog.

 When you look at the list of resources included in the toolkit in light of this post, it’s easy to see how you can instantly earn more money with your blog by investing in the toolkit.
 It has SO.
 MANY.
 RESOURCES to help you improve nearly every metric related to making money blogging!
 Even if you think you don’t need it now, I can confidently say that you WILL once you start working on your blogging math equations!

 I hope you see this post in time and that you jump on this deal.
 This exact Genius Blogger’s Toolkit will disappear at 11:59 p.m. on Tuesday, April 4th.
 Don’t delay.

 - Free Printable Snowflake Templates – Large & Small Stencil Patterns - 11/30/2020